Bike Trails of Cape Cod: 7 Day Travel Itinerary

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy, please see our Terms & Conditions page.

 Visit the villages, lighthouses, and seafood shacks of Cape Cod by bike.
-The network of paved bike trails from Falmouth to Provincetown makes it easy to explore with pedal-power.
-The Cape's bike paths are well-marked and family-friendly.
-It's the perfect vacation destination to bike-it in the morning, and beach-it in the afternoon.
+The network of paved Cape Cod bike trails that crisscross the peninsula from Falmouth to Provincetown make it easy to explore with pedal-power.
+Well-marked and family-friendly, the trial system makes it easy to bike-it in the morning, and beach-it in the afternoon.

 Cape Cod is 77 miles long.
 To really enjoy the area you will need your own vehicle.
 Traffic get snarled in the warm weather, especially on weekends.
 Since we do not recommend bike riding on the regular roadway, you will need a personal vehicle to transport your bikes to different trailheads.